Call for Danida Alumni Activity Grants 2021 round 2

 - Strengthening the local alumni network

-- Promoting knowledge into action initiatives targeting and benefitting the general public, special interest groups, or local communities
+- Promoting knowledge into action initiatives targeting and benefitting the general public.

 It should be observed that all Danida activity grant activities must target 1, 2 and 3, whereas 4 is optional.